ngs-doo/revenj/tutorials/revenj-tutorial-spring-boot.md

 `DataContext` service autowired into our controller is main entry point to all repositories available in Revenj models.

-Project example also includes simple security integration (both using Spring and Revenj security).
+Project example also includes simple security integration (using Spring security and overriding Revenj security).

 This can be viewed through `/home` url.